 SOME will provide a letter that indicates the duration of your service, August – August, and the amount of your stipend.
-Most lenders will offer forbearance on your loan(s) due to economic hardship.
-It would be wise to contact your lenders now to discuss this matter and let them know of your possible full time service and if they will allow forbearance.
+Most lenders will offer deferment or forbearance on your loan(s) due to economic hardship.
+It would be wise to contact your lenders now to discuss this matter and let them know of your possible full time service and if they will allow deferment or forbearance.

 When does the program start?

 The year of service begins in mid-August and continues to the following August.
 All Corps members will be notified of the mid-August move-in date and initial orientation.
 During initial orientation, attention will be given to Corps members living together in Gandhi House – it is a time for everyone to establish how they want to live in community.
 Therefore, it is important that everyone be present to participate in initial orientation.

 We strive to ‘live simply so others may simply live.’
 SOME’s Volunteer Corps Program provides a shared living situation for Corps members in Gandhi House, located in Northeast Washington, DC, walking distance to Catholic University of America (CUA).
 Each member has a private room.
 Up to five volunteers, men and women, live in Gandhi House.
 A willingness to participate and contribute to this experience is essential to each volunteer.
 The characteristics of this type of communal living are: a simple lifestyle; a supportive and shared living environment; and welcoming hospitality to each other and visitors.

 Can family and/or friends visit me and stay in Gandhi House?